 The Externship Program is an experiential course in which students earn 1, 2, or 3 academic credits for legal work performed at a court, government agency, or non-profit legal organization under the supervision of an attorney.
-Loyola students can participate in an externship during any fall, spring, or summer semester after their 1L year and have access to over 100 local placements offering opportunities in every imaginable field of practice.
+The Externship Program is offered during the Fall, Spring, and Summer semesters and offered to students following the 1L year.
+Law students may apply for placements in a wide range of legal fields.
 Students may also arrange a self-created summer externships anywhere in the U.S. The required externship seminar gives students the opportunity to reflect upon their field work, share their experiences with one another, and develop skills and professional values.
 Students instruction through an externship seminar alongside real-world lawyering experience in essential skills such as research and writing, legal problem-solving and analysis, cross-cultural competence, and professionalism.
 Over the course of the semester, students produce written work products for their field placement, submit regular journal entries for the seminar, and assess themselves on individualized learning goals they develop in the seminar course.
 Students are selected for participation in the program through an application process and must receive an offer from a qualifying placement prior to enrollment.

 To learn more about externships, including application deadlines, pre-approved field placements, and the process for approval of self-created externships, please visit law.loyno.edu/externships.

 The Learning Goals for the Externship Program include: